Lasagnenator/svf-svc-comp/README.md

 * Traverse through the ICFG using abstract execution
 * If there's a bug/error in the C source code, then track it somehow (currently it just adds the reason and ICFGNode to a list)

+For the file `AbstractInterpreation.py`, theres some comments with the text `###SVF SV-COMP-ADDITION` to show where some changes have been made compared to what would be used for COMP6131 assignment 3.

 A running list of things to work on:
 * TODO: There's scripts for witness gen (yaml and graphml), now have to make our run of SVF output info to provide to those scripts, to generate the witnesses